gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 handle them according to {{RFC9260}}.

-Depending on the specification for the chosen protection engine, when receiving the ENCRYPT chunk header the CRYPTO Chunk Handler may handle the Flags (see {{sctp-Crypto-chunk-newchunk-crypt-struct}}) according to that specification.
+Depending on the specification for the chosen protection engine, when receiving the CRYPTO chunk header the CRYPTO Chunk Handler may handle the Flags (see {{sctp-Crypto-chunk-newchunk-crypt-struct}}) according to that specification.